OpenLogos/OpenLogos.github.io/docs/SAL_04_how_is_used.rst

 How SAL is used to resolve ambiguity regarding verbs.

 * Codes assigned to adverbs, e.g., to reflect durative time vs. punctative time, are often of critical importance to translation decisions.
-For example, the distinction between the punctative set and the durative set in the Temporal Adverb Superset are important when translating into languages whose verbs are sensitive to time aspects.
+For example, the distinction between the :red:`punctative` set and the :red:`durative` set in the :maroon:`Temporal Adverb Superset` are important when translating into languages whose verbs are sensitive to time aspects.
 For example, in Russian, the imperfective aspect of the Russian verb must be used to express sustained action;   the perfective aspect denotes completed action or time-specific action.
 (In English the durative is usually expressed by the present progressive tense;  e.g. He was/is eating.)

   It is often difficult when translating English into Russian to know which aspect of the verb to use.
 In such cases, the classification of the adverb may be helpful.
 For example, the verb to drink would take the perfective in Russian in (1), below, and the imperfective in (2).

-  (1)  The doctor said I should never drink milk.
+  (1)  The doctor said I should **never** drink milk.
-  (2)  The doctor said I must drink the medicine immediately.
+  (2)  The doctor said I must drink the medicine **immediately**.

-  In (1), the durative adverb never indicates sustained repetitive action, expressed in Russian with the imperfective aspect.
-In (2), the punctual adverb immediately calls for the perfective aspect of the Russian verb for drink.
+  In (1), the :red:`durative` adverb never indicates sustained repetitive action, expressed in Russian with the imperfective aspect.
+In (2), the :red:`punctual` adverb immediately calls for the perfective aspect of the Russian verb for drink.

   Note how in the following sentences the adverbial SAL codes for tense (or the absence of tense) is critical to the analysis of tense-ambiguous verbs like set, re-set, put, etc..

-  (1)  They re-set the clock daily at noon.
+  (1)  They re-set the clock **daily** at noon.
-  (2)  They re-set the clock yesterday at noon.
+  (2)  They re-set the clock **yesterday** at noon.

-  In (1), the absence of a tense subset code for daily (a Frequency Superset Adverb) causes re-set to be seen as its default setting, i.e., present tense.
-In (2), the past tense subset code for yesterday causes the parser to interpret re-set as past.
+  In (1), the absence of a tense subset code for daily (a :maroon:`Frequency Superset` Adverb) causes re-set to be seen as its default setting, i.e., present tense.
+In (2), the :blue:`past tense subset` code for yesterday causes the parser to interpret re-set as past.

   Note that these adverbial codes also contribute to the interpretation of the verb's aspects (critical for translating into Russian).

   Adverb codes can be helpful in resolving ambiguities regarding the BE + ADJ(ED) construction in the following types of sentences:

   (1) X is attached to Y
-  (2) X is very attached to Y
+  (2) X is **very** attached to Y

   The parser would normally interpret is attached . . . in (1) as a passive VP, as in e.g., the picture is attached to the wall.
-In (2), however, the pre-adverbial code of the adverb very would prevent a VP interpretation and would instead allow the parser to interpret is attached as BE + PREDADJ, as in John is very attached to his family.
-(Pre-adverbial adverbs are intensifier-type adverbs that can appear before both adverbs and adjectives.
+In (2), however, the :red:`pre-adverbial` code of the adverb **very** would prevent a VP interpretation and would instead allow the parser to interpret is attached as BE + PREDADJ, as in John is very attached to his family. (:red:`Pre-adverbial` adverbs are intensifier-type adverbs that can appear before both adverbs and adjectives.
 There are six intensifier-type adverbs, each distinguished by its position relative to the morpheme that it intensifies.)

 .. rst-class:: center